 But it’s somewhat humorous that this kind of thinking is needed in SF.

-San Francisco is a ridiculously low-rise city.
+San Francisco is an extremely low-rise city.
 In the Mission District, near BART, buildings are generally 3 stories.
 Head west on any of the MUNI Metro lines and the building height drops to two and in places 1.5 stories.
 For instance, here’s western SF, less than a block from a light rail stop.

 SF adopting the Houston model doesn’t seem likely in this universe.
 So let’s posit instead that a large swath of the city was dezoned, subject to a FAR of 4:1 generally or 6:1 on transit streets.
 How many people could live there?
 Let’s look at one chunk of land, the area South of Golden Gate Park, North of Sloat, West of Highway 1, or what is sometimes called the Sunset District.